BlueOkami15/BlueWolf/Anime.md

 #Anime
 >
 ###Description:
 Returns information about the inputted anime title using the **Hummingbird Anime API**.
-Defaults to **The Melancholy of Haruhi Suzumiya** if no arguments passed.
+Defaults to **The Melancholy of Haruhi Suzumiya** if no arguments passed. **Requires** embedded links for this command to work properly.
 ###Aliases:
 `None`
 ###Cooldown: